sharetribe/just-enough-git/README.md

 CONFLICT (content): Merge conflict in index.html
 ```

-You can also see the situation with status command, type:
+You can also see this with status command, type:

 ```bash
 git status